-AST SpaceMobile, the Vodafone‑ and Rakuten‑backed satcomms startup, indicated it is on course to enter trials with its network operator partners next year, following the launch of its next prototype satellite.
+AST SpaceMobile, the Vodafone‑ and Rakuten‑backed satcomms startup, indicated it is on course to enter trials with its network operator partners in 2022, despite a delay in the launch of its next prototype satellite.

-Chairman & Chief Executive Abel Avellan said the business was making “significant progress” on production of the BlueWalker 3 spacecraft, whose deployment aims to validate its promise of delivering mobile broadband connectivity direct to smartphone users when terrestrial networks aren’t up to the job.
+Chairman and Chief Executive Abel Avellan said the business was making “significant progress” on production of the BlueWalker 3 spacecraft, whose deployment aims to validate its promise of delivering mobile broadband connectivity direct to smartphone users when terrestrial networks are not up to the job.

-SpaceMobile is targeting a commercial launch of its service in 2023, with Vodafone in line to support the move in some initial target markets such as Ghana, Kenya, Mozambique, and Tanzania.
-The Group was an early investor in SpaceMobile, and has already been testing interoperability of its early prototypes with mobile handsets.
+SpaceMobile is targeting a commercial launch of its service in 2023, with Vodafone and Vodacom in line to support the move in some initial target markets such as Ghana, Kenya, Mozambique, and Tanzania.
+Vodafone was an early investor in SpaceMobile, and has already been testing interoperability of its early prototypes with mobile handsets.
 Luke Ibbetson, Head of Research & Development and Technology Strategy at Vodafone, sits on the SpaceMobile Board of Directors.

-Avellan was speaking during SpaceMobile’s financial update for the quarter to 30 September (Q3 FY21) — which, owing to the startup’s current lack of a revenue stream, focused more on operational than financial affairs.
+News of the delay came as SpaceMobile made a financial update for the quarter to 30 September 2021 (Q3 FY21) — which, owing to the startup’s current lack of a major revenue stream, focused more on operational than financial affairs.

-His comments came with the business ramping up its manufacturing capacity towards a six satellite‑per month output target from “mid‑2023”, helped by a new Midland, Texas‑based “extension facility” that Avellan said was now “under contract”.
+Avellan highlighted that the business is ramping up its manufacturing capacity towards a six‑satellite-per‑month output target from “mid‑2023”, helped by a new Midland, Texas‑based “extension facility” that Avellan said was now “under contract”.

 The provider plans to turn its attention to manufacturing its official line of spacecraft, branded BlueBird, once it has completed integration and testing of BlueWalker 3.
 It eventually aims to build out a constellation of about 168 satellites, giving it “global” coverage.